sbalaji05/iKarieraTasks/README.md

 # iKariera Tasks

 This project is about a Command Line Tool which solves mathematical problems using Golang.
-There are two following problems.
+There are two following problems implemented in the tool.
-  * Calculate Pi for given n number of terms
+  1. Calculate Pi for given n number of terms
-  * Frequency of digits in all Prime Numbers
+  2. Frequency of digits in all Prime Numbers

 ```
 git clone https://github.com/sbalaji05/iKarieraTasks.git